 The Ambassador (2011): Danish journalist Mads Brügger goes undercover as a Liberian Ambassador to embark on a dangerous yet hysterical journey to uncover the blood diamond trade in Africa.
 (IMDB)

 Argo (2012): Winner of the 2013 Academy Award for Best Picture, Argo is based on a true story.
 In 1979, Iranian militants stormed the U.S. Embassy in Tehran in November 1979, taking 56 American diplomats hostage.
-Six American from the consulate section manage to escape and took refuge in the home of Canadian Ambassador Ken Taylor.
+Six American from the consulate section manage to escape and take refuge in the home of Canadian Ambassador Ken Taylor.
 With few options remaining, CIA exfiltration expert Tony Mendez (Ben Affleck) devices a daring plan to create a phony sci-fi film project called "Argo," visit Iran to supposedly scout filming locations, and smuggle out the Americans as part of the production crew.
 This film introduced a whole new generation to the work of the U.S. diplomats and the real dangers of life in the Foreign Service.

 The Ambassadors (2013): A BBC television comedy starring David Mitchell and Robert Webb as two hapless British diplomats in the fictional republic of Tazbekistan.
 Appears to have only lasted three episodes.
 (BBC)